skdubg/openwrt-fritz7490/README.md

 ### Step 2: Boot and Extract Calibration Files

-After flashing and booting into the Initial Lantiq Image:
+After booting into the Initial Lantiq image:

 ```bash
 # Connect to the device (default IP: 192.168.1.1)